SaiSBoganadula/Projects/README.md

 Hi there! 👋 I'm Sai Sukheshwar Boganadula

-🚀 Passionate Computer Engineer | AI & Computer Vision Enthusiast | Lifelong Learner
+🚀 Passionate Computer Engineer | AI, Computer Vision & Fintech Enthusiast | Lifelong Learner

 🌟 About Me

-I'm an M.Sc.
-Computer Engineering student at Blekinge Institute of Technology, with a deep passion for Artificial Intelligence, Machine Learning, Cybersecurity, and Software Engineering.
+I'm an M.Sc. in Computer Engineering student at Blekinge Institute of Technology.
+I have a deep passion for Artificial Intelligence, Machine Learning, Cybersecurity, and Software Engineering.
 My enthusiasm for technology fuels my drive to create scalable, intelligent, and secure systems.
 I thrive on solving complex problems, optimizing performance, and continuously learning cutting-edge technologies.

 📌 Currently, I'm working on a phishing detection project leveraging URL analysis for cybersecurity enhancements.